Primality proving using elliptic curves with complex multiplication by imaginary quadratic fields of class number three: Primality Proof for class number three

 \section{Primality Proof for class number three}

-In this section, we extend the framework by Abatzoglou et al. to imaginary quadratic fields of class number three.
+In this section, we give a method to construct a primality proving algorithm for imaginary quadratic fields of class number three in which $2$ splits.
 In particular, we give a systematic method for constructing $\pe_k$ such that $\pi_k - 1$ is highly factored.